CloudPolis/webdav-client-python/README.md

 Autocompletion
 ==============

-For MacOS, or older Unix systems you need to update bash.
+For macOS, or older Unix systems you need to update bash.

 ```bash
 brew install bash